 With the interior finish installed and acid washed (if necessary), your pool is ready to fill.
 A technician will get all equipment up and running and add the chemicals.

 When you’re ready to add a pool to your home, reach out to the experienced pros at San Diego Pools.
-We’re a family-owned San Diego swimming pool contractor that’s been transforming customer dreams into reality with creative designs and high-quality custom construction for more than forty years.
+We’re a family-owned swimming pool contractor in San Diego that’s been transforming customer dreams into reality with creative designs and high-quality custom construction for more than forty years.
 Give us a call today at 888-707-7786 to learn how we can build the pool that’s perfect for you.